-The Berlin Painter and His World: Athenian Vase-Painting in the Early Fifth Century B.C.**

-## Initial

 The Berlin Painter and His World: Athenian Vase-Painting in the Early Fifth Century B.C. has been organized by the Princeton University Art Museum.
 Major support for this exhibition has been provided by the Stavros Niarchos Foundation; the National Endowment for the Arts; and the Leon Levy Foundation.

-The Toledo showing is made possible in part by 2017 Exhibition Program Sponsor ProMedica and an anonymous donor, with additional support from Christies, Jim and Gregory Demirjian and Taylor Cadillac, as well as generous gifts received in memory of Kurt Luckner.
+The Toledo showing is made possible in part by Taylor Cadillac, Christie’s, Ohio Arts Council, James and Gregory Demirjian, Princeton University Alumni of Northwest Ohio, an anonymous donor, and generous gifts received in memory of Kurt Luckner with additional support from our 2017 Exhibition Program Sponsor ProMedica.
 Admission is free for members and students, $10 for nonmembers.

 Kara Walker, Harper’s Pictorial History of the Civil War (Annotated)